 Terre à Terre (vegetarian)

-Incredible, creative vegetarian cuisine inspired by flavours from around the world is Terre à Terre’s speciality – and oh my, do they do it well.
+Incredible, creative vegetarian cuisine inspired by flavours from around the world is Terre à Terre’s specialty – and oh my, do they do it well.
 The food here is delicious.
 Feast on light and crispy KFC (Korean fried cauliflower), steamed rice buns with marinated halloumi and potato rosti with deep green spinach sauce.
 The steamed buns are the best we’ve ever tasted!
 For dessert, try the Kulfi ice cream with sweet sticky boondi pops and passionfruit.
 Don’t miss the amazing cocktail menu and the local Sussex red wine either.
 Not to mention that the staff and service here is second to none.
 If you’ve got a date to impress or want to go all out on a vegetarian feast, then Terre à Terre is the best vegetarian restaurant in Brighton.

 Google Map: 71 East St, Brighton BN1 1HQ